Data model

 deleted_at timestamp Date of deletion

-In the application, the "Impact Type" and "Gravity" fields are managed in a separate table.
+In the app, the "Impact Type" and "Severity" fields are managed in a separate table.

 Impacts